-(at the same time as an oil change)
+(at same time as an oil change)

-- Remove the old filter. - Oil the rubber gasket and fit a new genuine Scania filter. - Tighten the filter by hand.
+- Remove the old filter.

+- Oil the rubber gasket and fit a new genuine Scania filter.

+- Tighten the filter by hand.

 Never use a tool for tightening.
 The filter could be damaged, obstructing circulation. - Start the engine and check for leaks.

-Important If the deposits in the centrifugal cleaner exceed 20 mm the oil filter must be changed at more frequent intervals, at the same time as the centrifugal filter is cleaned and the oil changed.
+Important If the deposits in the centrifugal cleaner are thicker than 20 mm the oil filter should be renewed more frequently.
+This includes cleaning the centrifugal filter and changing oil.